MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

         query
 ```

- Compare to above with bug:
+Below I'll repeat the responses we saw with the bug:
 * pytorch
   ```
    class__ = "torch::executorch::Tensor"